StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

           - Holiday Events
         - Game and Engine Modifying Features, such as
           - Realistic Shadows
+          - Loading Screens
         - Audio Features, such as
           - Customizable Jingle Music
+          - Default Map Music, for Maps With No Music
         - Savefile Features, such as
           - Perfect Saves
           - Continues